microsoft/pxt/docs/project-tools.md

 The backpack supports up to 50 items per target.
 The 500,000-character storage limit applies per target locally and across targets in the profile.
-Each snippet is limited to 100,000 code characters, with an optional bounded PNG preview and portable extension references.
+Each snippet is limited to 100,000 code characters, with an optional PNG preview of at most 64,000 characters and portable extension references.
+New previews render at 2× pixel density for sharper text without increasing their displayed size; dense previews fall back to a lower density to fit the limit.
+Existing saved images are unchanged; save the blocks again to capture a sharper preview.
 Blocked/full local storage reports a save error instead of silently using memory.
 Backpack contents are not added to project shares or exports unless explicitly inserted into that project's code.
 Backend sync is covered with a simulated authenticated API, not a live cross-device account test.